Comaxx/Deploy-Script/README.md

 Deploy Script
 ===================

-The deploy script is a tool to easily deploy updates for your web base software.
+The deploy script is a tool to easily deploy new releases of your webbased applications.
-It's goal is is to grab the new code from versioning system en safely deploy it to a (live) environment. functions include things like:
+It's goal is to grab the new source code from your versioning system (Git or Subversion) and safely deploy it to a (production) environment.

-- Database backup.
+Functionality included are things like:

+- Perform a database backup prior to deployment
-- File backup
+- Performa a file backup prior to deployment
-- Send notifications
+- Send notifications via e-mail or Pushover after deployment
-- hot swap to new code base.
+- Hot swap to new code base, so there's virtually no downtime

 Available subcommands are:
 ----

+  		--config <name>		Will use configuration file deploy.<name>.conf.php. default file: deploy.conf.php.
+  		--tag <tag #>		Git/SVN tag to be deployed.
+  		--branch <branch>	Git/SVN branch to be deployed.
+  		--debug				Debug mode: default = false.
+  		--quiet				Quiet mode, only output warnings and exceptions, only if debug is not given: default = false.
+  		--version			Shows version information
   		-c <name>			Alias for --config.
   		-t <tag #>			Alias for --tag.
   		-b <branch>			Alias for --branch.
   		-d					Alias for --debug.
   		-q					Alias for --quiet.
-  		--config <name>		Will set file deploy.<name>.conf.php. default file: deploy.conf.php.
-  		--tag <tag #>		Tag to be deployed.
-  		--branch <branch>	Branch to be deployed.
-  		--debug				Debug modes: default = false.
-  		--quiet				Quiet modes, only output warning and exception, only if debug is not given: default = false.
-  		--version			Shows version information of Oink.

 Installation
 ----
-- Grab project from GIT
+- Grab project from GitHub
-- Copy the example file for your project from sources/.. to the root of the project.
+- Copy the example file for your project from sources/.. to the root of the project
 - Fill in the configuration where still blank